Vodafone, Liberty looking at merger - Bloomberg

-Network operator Vodafone Group Plc (VOD.L) and cable telecoms company Liberty Global Plc (LBTYA.O) are looking at a range of transactions including a merger, Bloomberg reported.
+June 4 Network operator Vodafone Group Plc and cable telecoms company Liberty Global Plc are looking at a range of transactions including a merger, Bloomberg reported.

-Vodafone's U.S.-listed shares (VOD.O) rose 4.1 percent and Liberty's climbed 4.7 percent in extended trading on Thursday.
+Vodafone's U.S.-listed shares rose 4.1 percent and Liberty's climbed 4.7 percent in extended trading on Thursday.

 The potential transaction include a merger of the companies' European businesses or a series of asset swaps, Bloomberg reported, citing people familiar with the matter.